Flash3388/FlashLib/README.md

 - Algorithms: Built-In sensor-based motion algorithms and vision-based motion algorithms.
 - Generic Drive Systems: Built-in generic drive systems, including: Tank drive, Mecanum drive and Omni-Directional drive.
 - Flashboard: A robot operator's sophisticated dashboard with build-in image processing and several tools for working with linux computer platforms.
-- HAL: An Hardware Abstraction Layer with Raspberry PI and Beaglebone Black implementation.
+- HAL: An Hardware Abstraction Layer with several built-in implementations.
 (WIP)

 ## Dependencies

 FlashLib depends on several libraries for its functionalities:
+- The openCV implementation of the vision system uses openCV 3.0.0
-- Image processing and Camera Interfacing requires openCV 3.0.0
+- The openCV implementation for camera interfacing uses openCV 3.0.0
 - Robots working with the RoboRio platform require WPILib
-- Robots working with the Raspberry PI or BeagleBone Black platforms require Bulldog 0.3.0
 - Flashboard requires openCV 3.0.0 and Jsch 0.1.54

 All of those libraries are available in the "libs" folder of their respective parts.